sharminislamshroddha/machine_learning/README.md

 **007_random_forest_regressor_pipeline_using_library.ipynb** => A Random Forest Regressor pipeline has been implemented using the pipeline function from the scikit-learn library.
 This notebook demonstrates how the pipeline function simplifies the code by streamlining the data preprocessing and modeling steps.

 **008_end_to_end_machine_learning_project.ipynb** => This project focuses on implementing a complete end-to-end machine learning workflow, covering tasks such as data exploration, preprocessing, feature engineering, model selection, and evaluation.
-This implemented code provides practical insights and guidance for building robust machine learning pipelines from start to finish."
+This implemented code provides practical insights and guidance for building robust machine learning pipelines from start to finish.